KostasEreksonas/Besder-6024PB-XMA501-ip-camera-security-investigation/README.md

 Inside the box that arrived there was the camera itself, a screw to fix a camera to a certain point and ***User Manual*** in english language.
 Within the user manual there were instructions how to set up the camera for the first time.
 Turns out, I needed to download ***ICSee*** app to my smartphone to do that.
 First time configuration requires the user to connect to a Wi-Fi network.
 By default the IP address of the camera in the Local Area Network is set dynamically, although it is possible to set a static IP address of `192.168.0.10`.

 # Technical Information
+Gathering of technical information about tested ip camera.
 ## Open ports
+Open ports of a tested ip camera - TCP and UDP ports.
 ### TCP scan
 To discover open ports of the camera I have used `nmap` tool.
 The command to find TCP ports and determine their purpose was `nmap -v -sS -sV -sC -p- X.X.X.X`, where `X.X.X.X` is IP address of a camera.
 The scan was conducted with root privilleges.
 Meaning of flags is commented below:
 ```